gofishel/Touch_Alarm_Clock/README.md

 2 radio streams
 2 camera feeds

-Configure your cchices at the top of the script.
+Configure your choices at the top of the script.

 Must pip install tkinter pygame and vlc